Dean177/reason-standard/docs/Conventions.md

 ### More intuitive, consistent APIs

-Consider appending an array two arrays.
+Consider appending one array to another.

 With data last